 What happens during a Mammography procedure?

-- Keep the breast still in order to eliminate image blurring due to movement.
+• Keep still in order to eliminate image blurring due to movement

 Things to remember

-- If you are, or think that you may be pregnant, inform the x-ray staff prior to the procedure, so that an appointment can be arranged.
+• If you are or suspect you are pregnant, notify the radiographer prior to the procedure so that other arrangement can be made.